Local Langlands Correspondence for Even Orthogonal Groups via Theta Lifts: Introduction

-The main goal of this paper is to construct an LLC for quasi-split even orthogonal groups and their pure inner forms.
-We also prove several desired properties of this construction; in particular, we prove the local intertwining relation stated in \cite[\S 3.7]{MR3708200}.
-Moreover, we shall show that our LLC is the same as Arthur's LLC in the quasi-split case.
-We also write a parallel paper \cite{CZ2}, in which we deal with the unitary group case (We write it separately to avoid making notations too complicated).
-In a sequel to this paper, with these LLC at hand, we shall investigate the Arthur's conjecture for automorphic discrete spectra of even orthogonal groups and unitary groups.
+We would like to mention some related works.
+In \cite{MR3788848} and \cite{MR3708200}, Atobe--Gan proved the so-called Prasad conjecture, which describes the almost equal rank theta correspondence in terms of the LLC.
+In this paper, we turn the table around; namely, imitating the prediction of Prasad conjecture, we construct a Vogan version LLC for even orthogonal groups.
+We also write a parallel paper \cite{chen2020local}, in which we deal with the unitary group case.
+We write it separately to avoid making notation too complicated.
+In a sequel to this paper, with these LLC at hand, we shall investigate the Arthur's multiplicity formula for automorphic discrete spectra of even orthogonal and unitary groups.

-Next we state our results more precisely.
-Let $F$ be a non-archimedean local field of characteristic $0$ and $V_{2n}$ be an orthogonal space over $F$ with dimension $2n$ and discriminant character $\chi_{V}$.
-The LLC for even orthogonal groups provides a partition